 If this appeal reached an adequate level, the family would have a foundation to build on.

-Just about everyone is eligible for immediate coverage and better pricing allowed by these heavily advertised policies that cost an arm and leg.
+Everyone is eligible for immediate coverage and better pricing allowed by these heavily advertised policies that cost an arm and leg.

-To make a long story short, it is better to shop for burial policies with a specialist in burial insurance, like FuneralFunds.com, than to sign up with a company that spends ba-zillions of dollars each month advertising on television and in magazines.
+To make a long story short, it is better to shop for burial policies with a specialist in burial insurance, like FuneralFunds.com, than to sign up with a company that spends millions of dollars each month advertising on television and in magazines.

 Increasing Price Policies

 Those TV and magazine final expense policies may increase in price every five years or have a two-year waiting period before your benefits kick in!
-What in tarnation!?!

 These policies aren’t all they’re cracked up to be, and you often end up at the short end of the stick by purchasing burial insurance this way.